-DGTs have been used effectively in situ for both water and sediment assessments of labile metals (e.g., Costello et al. 2012).
+DGTs have been used effectively in situ for both in situ water and sediment assessments of labile metals (e.g., Costello et al. 2012).
 The DGTs are prepared in the manner described in Section 5.2.
 They are transported in sealed plastic bags in a cooler to the field site and deployed within 24 hrs.
-For sediment assessments, it is recommended that the vertical DGTs (with 15cm by 1.8-cm exposure windows) be used and gently inserted approximately 10 cm into the sediment.
+For sediment assessments, it is recommended that the vertical DGTs (with 15-cm by 1.8-cm exposure windows) be used and gently inserted approximately 10 cm into the sediment.
 The depth of penetration should be measured and then rechecked at retrieval.
 This approach allows for determinations of the differences in labile metals associated with deep and surficial sediments, and also the overlying waters.
 If DGTs are deployed repetitively through time, then temporal changes also can be assessed (Costello et al. 2012).
+As noted in Section 1 (Figure 1-5), in areas where vandalism is a concern, rather than using surface buoys to locate passive samplers, lines can be returned to shore or the application of subsurface buoys may be considered.

-After sufficient deployment time, the DGTs are removed from the sediment and stored until processing.
+After deployment, the DGTs are removed from the sediment and stored until processing.
 DGTs are removed gently from the sediment, and any adhered sediment particles are washed off with deionized water.
 If processing is not performed immediately (e.g., field-deployed DGTs), the DGT apparatus can be stored in a clean plastic bag and refrigerated.